philsturgeon/phil.tech/src/content/restful-urls-actions-need-not-apply.md

   of slashes and squiggles would appease the RESTful Overlords, and avoid them throwing lightning bolts down from upon high.
 date: '2014-05-11 20:36:00'
-# alias: blog/2014/05/restful-urls-actions-need-not-apply/
-# comments: true
+comments: true
-# disqus_identifier: restful-urls-actions-need-not-apply
+disqus_identifier: restful-urls-actions-need-not-apply
+alias: blog/2014/05/restful-urls-actions-need-not-apply/
+alias_1: rest/2014/05/11/restful-urls-actions-need-not-apply/
 ---

 I was doing a little consulting for a company while I was out in South Africa and we played the game.
 You fire SOAP functionality at me, and I write down RESTful endpoints.
 This was rapid-fire API design with 20 people in the room.